 Cartier, who is a County employee, and is paid by salary rather than on a per-patient basis, said the flexibility of an independent practice gives her the ability to spend the time she needs with each patient.

 “It’s an amazing opportunity for a Nurse Practitioner to be able to take part in something like this,” Cartier said.

 The clinic is open weekdays, and while appointments are encouraged, walk-ins are welcomed.

 Future goals for Council include expanding the medical centre to include various health professionals, and area doctors are invited to make use of the clinic as needed.

-/Article & Photos by Alicia Fox
+- Photos and video by Alicia Fox